Branches of Pharmacology with 15 Subdivisions

 This branch of pharmacology deals with the use of chemicals to treat diseases.

-It is mainly related to using chemicals to kill microbial parasites and abnormal cells (cancer cells) in the body.
+It mainly involves using chemicals to kill microbial parasites and abnormal cells (cancer cells) in the body.

 This is of different types, like